jbarciauskas/asa-react/README.md

 - **Clear Filters**: Reset all filters with one click
 - **Sortable Data Grid**: Sort by any column including goals added totals and action types

 **Note**: You can filter by either season (year) OR date range, but not both simultaneously.
 Date filters will override the year selection.
 When using a start date, an end date is required and will default to the current date if not specified.
+The table displays player names, teams, minutes played, total goals added, and breakdown by action types.

 ## Available Scripts